LOOKING FOR A MILITARY SCHOOL FOR TROUBLED BOYS INPhiladelphia, Pennsylvania to Help Your Wayward Son? Would You Consider One in Florida, Instead?

 A Christian Boarding School that Paves the Way for Transformation

-Students begin in our basic training platoon with the supervision of drill instructors.
-For the first months, physical exercise, a packed schedule, attention to orderliness and chores give them structure and establish order in their lives.
+Students begin with lifestyle basics.
+The program entails physical exercise, a packed schedule, education catch-up and attention to orderliness and chores.
+We give them structure and establish order in their lives.
 They begin to stop struggling against authority and begin to grow in confidence by mastering challenges that are constructive rather than their previously destructive activities.
 Over time, they promote to higher levels, gaining privileges and responsibilities as they move up.
 The highest level student is permitted to participate in off-campus sports, outreaches, and travel.

 Teaching the Importance of Academic Success

-Spiritual life forms a large part of life at Gateway Boys Academy.
-We strive to introduce every cadet to a relationship with Jesus and strive to create a Godly atmosphere favorable to Christian growth.
-Students attend group Bible studies, go to chapel services twice a week, and spend time with a counselor to pursue individually assigned Bible studies intended to build character.
+Spiritual life is an important element of Gateway Boys Academy.
+We strive to introduce every cadet to a relationship with God, and we strive to create a Godly atmosphere favorable to Christian growth.
+Students attend group sessionsand chapel services, and spend time with a counselor to pursue individually assigned sessions intended to build character.

 A Concentration on Family Relationships

 At Gateway, we focus on family restoration.
-After four months, parents begin attending weekend events for teaching on boundaries, godly marriages, and constructive parenting.
+After four months, parents can begin benefiting from insightful special teaching on boundaries, godly marriages, and constructive parenting.

 Most students in our program turn from their self-destructive behavior to an attitude of serving others.
 If your son needs order and discipline to change his direction, please consider Gateway.